SiLab-Bonn/pixel_clusterizer/README.md

 # Pixel Clusterizer [![Build Status](https://travis-ci.org/SiLab-Bonn/pixel_clusterizer.svg?branch=master)](https://travis-ci.org/SiLab-Bonn/pixel_clusterizer) [![Build Status](https://ci.appveyor.com/api/projects/status/github/SiLab-Bonn/pixel_clusterizer)](https://ci.appveyor.com/project/SiLab-Bonn/pixel_clusterizer)

 Pixel_clusterizer is an easy to use pixel hit-clusterizer for Python.
 It clusters hits on an event basis in space and time.

-The hits have to be a numpy recarray with the fields:
+The hits have to be defined as a numpy recarray.
+The array has to have the following fields:
 - event_number
 - frame
 - column
 - row
 - charge

+or a mapping of the names has to be provided.
 The data type does not matter.

+The result of the clustering is the hit array extended by the following fields:
+- cluster_ID
+- is_seed
+- cluster_size
+- n_cluster

-Cluster information is created with the following fields:
+A new array with cluster information is also created created and has the following fields:
 - event_number
 - ID
 - size